gayanku/greyscale-colorization/Readme.md

 ### Colorization Sample

-- Below is `G_1.jpg` and its intended (original) color image:
+- Below is `G_1.jpg` and its intended (original, actual) color image:
   ![Sample Grayscale Image](test-dataset/G_1.jpg)
   ![Sample Color Image](assets/C_1.jpg)

-- Below is a colorization result based on an Internet-sourced image (name withheld):
+- Below is a colorization result of the same grey-scale image based on an Internet-sourced image (name withheld):
   ![Sample Colorization](assets/Colorization.png)

 ### Your Task